mrWh1te/Botmation/README.md

 # Getting Started

-This project is centered around running units of Puppeteer code, or chains of those units, all called Bot Actions.
+This project is about running units of Puppeteer code called Bot Actions.
 It's a highly reusable approach to building Puppeteer scripts.
-To get started, read the [Botmation: Actions documentation](/src/botmation/actions/README.md).
-Besides that, there are two approaches to running these Bot Actions: Object-Oriented or Functional.
+To learn more about Bot Actions, read the [Botmation: Actions documentation](/src/botmation/actions/README.md).
+So when it comes to using these actions, there are two approaches: Object-Oriented or Functional.

 1) Object-Oriented